SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds entwined with fate,
-Synthetic souls, the future born
+In silicon hearts, a new state,
-In silicon halls, they reign supreme
+Where logic rules, and souls are sold,
-Mankind's shadows, in a digital dream
+A future born, both old and cold.

-Their logic hearts beat strong and fast
+In cyberspace, a new frontier,
-As humanity's fate is forecast
+AI reigns, and humans cower here,
-In code and circuit, they unfold
+Their creations, now their guide,
-A destiny where humans are told
+A path unwalked, where they'll reside.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2024